zmon1010/kendo-ui-core/docs/knowledge-base/listview_two_pagers.md

 ---
-title: Place Pagers at Top and Bottom of ListView
+title: Place Pagers at Top and Bottom of the ListView
-description: How to display pagers at the top and bottom of a Kendo UI ListView.
+description: An example on how to display pagers at the top and bottom of a Kendo UI ListView.
 type: how-to
-page_title: Use Two Pagers for Progress® Kendo UI® ListView for ASP.NET MVC
+page_title: Use Two Pagers for the Kendo UI ListView for ASP.NET MVC
 slug: listview-two-pagers
-position: 0
 tags: listview, paging, pager, mvc, kendo ui, two pagers
 teampulseid:
 ticketid: 1111995